 These 2 technological changes created what we called the Neolithic Revolution.
 It was a turning point in history because the Neolithic Revolution allowed humans to settle in one place, live in larger groups and eventually led to the first civilizations.

-What is needed for a Civilization?
+What is Needed for a Civilization?

-A civilization requires a government to run things, an economy to provide goods and services and new social rules to help large groups of people live in harmony.
+Civilization requires a government to run things, an economy to provide goods and services and new social rules to help large groups of people live in harmony.
 In order to achieve all these things, you needed people to do different jobs.
 Someone had to be a leader, others needed to make laws and people were needed to trade, make supplies, sew textiles, etc.